 Liming is usually done in large concrete pits that can contain the ossein from one batch of demineralised bone chips.
 The ossein is submerged in a solution of supersaturated lime to purify and condition the collagen, to promote its hydrolysis.
-The pH during this process is approximately 12.5, i.e. the pH of freshly made lime solution.
-The supersaturated lime solution is refreshed regularly to compensate for its consumption during the process.
-Air is blown through regularly, to prevent local drops in the pH level.
+The pH during this process is approximately 12.5, i.e. the pH of fresh made lime solution.
+The supersaturated lime solution is

-After the last decanting of the lime, the ossein is washed by filling the lime pit with about the same amount of water as the weight of the original bone chips and leaving it in for some time before running it off.
+After the last decanting of the lime the ossein is washed by filling the lime pit with about the same amount of water as the weight of the original bone chips and leaving it in for some time before running it off.
 The ossein is then washed a second time by agitating it with approximately the same amount of water, after which it is pumped in a stream of water to the neutralisation installation.
 The washings contain lime and can be used to neutralise the acid used in the early process, otherwise consumption of another alkali would be required for this.

-A typical liming process schedule is shown in Table 4.23; the number of days varies between installations and can be as high as 90, depending on the quality of the bone chips, the average temperature of the lime and the desired physical properties of the gelatine.
+A typical liming process schedule is shown in Table 4.23, the number of days varies between installations and can be as high as 90, depending on the quality of the bone chips, the average temperature of the lime and the desired physical properties of the gelatine.
 The frequency of refreshing the lime, the frequency and the time of blowing air into the pit and the number of times the ossein is washed, with or without agitation, also varies between installations and batches.